 Under the AEA, projects can exit after completing an AEA Seed project, with no obligation to proceed through the other stages.
 Additionally, projects can apply for AEA Innovate grants, without obligation to participate in either AEA Seed or AEA Ignite.

 The pilot-scale AEA Seed Grants, of up to $500,000 opened in 2023, supported by a $10m investment by the Australian Government.

 The objectives of the AEA Seed are to:

 - Support higher education providers bridge the divide between basic research activities and commercialisation outcomes, through closer engagement with industry partners

 - support research activities aligned to national priority areas, undertaken by higher education providers

 - boost the research capability of higher education providers to conduct research with high commercialisation potential

 - foster a culture of collaboration between universities and industry; and

 - encourage industry engagement with university research, boosting research capability in areas with the greatest potential for economic impact.

-More information about AEA Seed can be found on the Department of Education website.
+More information about AEA Seed can be found on the Australia's Economic Accelerator website.